6 minutes to read

 Meet Theacrine: The Perfect Caffeine Alternative

-Theacrine is a purine alkaloid naturally found in the leaves of the Chinese tea plant – Kucha.
-It belongs to the group of naturally-derived nootropics that have the ability to boost energy, stamina, and cognitive performance.
+Theacrine is a purine alkaloid found in the leaves of the Chinese tea plant kucha.
+It belongs to the group of naturally-derived nootropics that have the potential to boost energy, stamina, and cognitive performance.

-With a chemical structure similar to caffeine, Theacrine also stimulates the central nervous system, affecting the levels of certain neurotransmitters like dopamine and adenosine.
-As a result, Theacrine improves energy, alertness, and focus.
+With a chemical structure similar to caffeine, theacrine also excites the central nervous system, but in a gentler way that promotes balanced levels of neurochemicals and clear communication between important systems.
+As a result, theacrine may improve energy, alertness and focus.

-However, unlike caffeine, Theacrine doesn’t cause tolerance build-up, crashes, or any adverse effects of excessive caffeine use.
-In addition, it is not a stimulant, so it doesn’t raise your heart rate or blood pressure, which is vital for people with cardiovascular problems.
+However, unlike caffeine, theacrine doesn’t cause tolerance build-up, crashes, or other pitfalls of excessive caffeine use.
+In addition, it has not been observed to raise your heart rate or blood pressure, which is vital for people with cardiovascular problems.

-In addition to helping you stay awake, alert, and focused, Theacrine can help you improve your mental and physical performance.
-It can also help you deal with stress, improve mood, reduce depression symptoms, overcome common colds, fight inflammation, and more.
+In addition to helping you stay awake, alert, and focused, theacrine may help you improve your mental and physical performance as well as stress, mood, immunity, and inflammation.

 How Do You Feel After Drinking Theacrine?

-When you drink Theacrine, you probably won’t feel anything at first.
-You won’t feel a kick or a quick burst of energy that leaves you drained later.
-And that’s exactly why Theacrine is so great.
+When you drink theacrine, you probably won’t feel anything at first.
+You shouldn't feel a kick or a quick burst of energy that leaves you drained later.
+And that’s exactly why theacrine is so great.

-Instead, you’ll feel alert and able to focus on what you have to do.
-This subtle energy boost will continue without the crash, providing you with sustainable energy for the rest of the day.
+Instead, theacrine supports feeling alert and able to focus on what you have to do.
+This subtle energy boost continues without the crash as it's metabolized, promoting sustainable energy for the rest of the day.

 But there are also other holistic ingredients that can enhance our overall health and well-being.
 In fact, combining these ingredients can provide even more benefits than using them individually.

-This is why we’ve created MTE – a unique wellness shot that includes Theacrine and other nootropics, adaptogens, and superfoods that work synergistically to help us feel and perform at our best.
+This is why we’ve created MTE – a unique greens powder-form supplement that includes theacrine and other nootropics, adaptogens and superfoods that work synergistically, acting as a tailwind to help us feel and perform at our best.

 Back to Blog